2025 Results |

 Vermont activity hours have been scheduled to allow Vermont stations to find each other.

-Please check these frequencies, as it is rough to work each other on 20m days and 40m nights.
+Please check these frequencies, as it is rough to work each other on 20-10m days and 40m late night.

 The robot will quickly scan your log and either accept it or report errors.
 You can then modify your log file to fix